Our homemade Alfredo Sauce is an easy garlic parmesan sauce. It's perfect for pasta or casseroles like the Chicken Bacon Ranch Pasta.

 Instructions

-- Use a large skillet to melt the butter and sauté the minced garlic until is tender.
+- Melt the butter in a large skillet over medium heat.
+Add the minced garlic and sauté until tender.

-- Add heavy cream and simmer over medium until the cream for heated and bubbling.
+- Pour in the heavy cream and simmer over medium heat until the cream is heated and bubbling.
+Add the freshly grated Parmesan cheese.

 MOSES BRODIN